-Level and classes are not about how many times/hours you have played, it is about how you handle the game and how good you are.
+Levels are not about how many times or hours you have played padel, it is about how you handle the game, as in ant other sport.

-The system thus differs depending on where you play.
-In Nerja Padel, you are judged by your game on the court, just like in all sports.
-About 100 players in Nerja Padel Club belong to "c-level", which is "average" in this group, a lower average compared to the Spanish local club that I am a member of.
+About 100 players in Nerja Padel Club belong play at level 5, which is the "average" in this club, a lower average compared to the Spanish local club in Nerja.

-Nerja Padel's differences in levels are explained below, it is a finger pointing and not carved in stone, they can be used when you communicate and advertise for players in the group.
-I make an assessment on the first and latest lesson (viewable in a few minutes) based on my knowledge and experience in the sport.
-Since I'm also the only one who's seen you all play, I know the group's average, and what really is "average player" in this group.
+Nerja Padel's differences in levels are explained below, it is a finger pointing, that can be used when you communicate and look for games in the WhatsApp group.
+I make an evaluation of the first training based on my system.

-Exerciser (D in the group, 5 in Nerja)
+Exerciser (4 in the group, category 5 in Nerja)

-Skilled (B in the group, 4 in Nerja)
+Average player (5 in the group, category 4 in Nerja)

-Beginner (E in the group, 5 in Nerja)
+Advanced player (6 in the group, category 4 in Nerja)

-Leisure player (C in the group, 4 in Nerja)
+Skilled (7 in the group, category 3 in Nerja)

-Expert (A in the group, 3 in Nerja)
+Expert (8 in the group, category 2 in Nerja)